x-name/Goda/README.md

 | Use cases | storing data |

 ### Memo
-Like Data type, but in-memory.
+Like Data type storage, but in-memory.

 | | |
 | ------------ | ------------- |